 based on requirement set forth in the Michigan Public Act 286 of 2006.

-Blood lead testing is done during the WIC child’s clinic visit at 12 months of
+Blood lead testing is done during the WIC child’s clinic visit starting at 12 months of

-age and again at 24-27 months of age if testing has not previously been done by
+age, up to age three, if testing has not previously been done by

 another healthcare provider.